MageSneaky/Drift86Update/README.md

 # Drift86Update

 > **Warning**
-This version is currently NOT supported, a new version is in the making
+This version is NOT supported, a new version can be found [HERE](https://github.com/MageSneaky/Drift86CE)

 <p align="center">
   <a href="https://sneaky.pink">